wesbos/javascript-modules/javascript-modules.md

 As time goes on, we're seeing fewer large frameworks that do everything under the sun while seeing more __small modules that do one thing and one thing well__.

+For example, many of us learned with jQuery which included methods for doing absolutely everything from CSS manipulation to ajax calls.
+Now, many of us are migrating to libraries like React where often we need to pull in additional packages to perform things like ajax or routing.

 This article will take a look at using `npm` and ES6 Modules.
 There are other registries (Bower and Component) and other module loaders ([CommonJS](https://nodejs.org/docs/latest/api/modules.html), [AMD](http://requirejs.org/docs/whyamd.html)), and there are plenty of articles already on those topics.

 Whether you are doing Node or Front End development, I believe that ES6 modules and `npm` are the way forward, and if you look at any of the popular open source projects today, such as React or lodash, you'll see they have also adopted ES6 modules + `npm`.